replaceitem/mazeworld/README.md

 # MazeWorld

-A mod to add an infinite maze to vanilla world generation
+A mod to add an infinite maze out of bedrock to vanilla world generation that is capped off with barrier blocks at the top.

 ## World creation